How to achieve a successful SEO career by focusing on acquiring a technical skill set

 Search Console’s Coverage report is full of useful insights on pages that have been excluded from the Google index (for whatever reason).

 It’s good to be able to confidently review the errors and exclusions and make a call as to the appropriate course of action for each.
-For more, try reading my latest article on htaccess here.

 Have an understanding of the types of links that drive website rankings